 Primary Research Areas

-wildlife monitoring, mammal community dynamics, black bear ecology, camera trapping, machine learning in wildlife research, non-invasive methods
+Wildlife monitoring, mammal community dynamics, black bear ecology, camera trapping, machine learning in wildlife research, non-invasive methods

 Primary Location(s)